Balochistan Govt Announces Financial Package For Artists - UrduPoint

 The deserving artists in the list would be given cash for the relief purpose amid the lockdown to contain serious economic impact of coronavirus.

-The outbreak of the coronavirus disease has disrupted all aspects of life of the people across the country, but the life was becoming particularly miserable for the artists.
+The outbreak of the coronavirus pandemic has disrupted all aspects of life of the people across the country, but the life was becoming particularly miserable for the artists.

-The provincial government was providing full support to the artist so they could survive in the hour of need.
+The Balochistan government was providing full support to the artists so that they could survive in the hour of need.